What Happens if You Hit a Cyclist With Your Car in Maryland?

 Following any type of accident in Maryland, time is of the essence, and an injured cyclist will need to act swiftly or at least be aware of legal deadlines.
 Essentially, cyclists have three years following their accident-related personal injury to sue for damages per the Maryland statute of limitations.
 Failing to do so within this timeframe means they forfeit their legal rights to do so.

-However, there are some circumstances where there are notice deadlines that are earlier than the three year statute of limitations, and if proper notice is not given you may not be eligible for recovery.
+However, there are some circumstances where notice deadlines are earlier than the three-year statute of limitations.
+You may not be eligible for recovery if you do not give proper notice.
 Contact our office immediately to determine if this type of notice is required and for assistance in navigating these complex situations.

 Ride Away with Fair Compensation

-Involvement in an accident, whether you are at fault or not, can wreak havoc on your life and your finances.
+Whether you are at fault or not, a bike accident can wreak havoc on your life and finances.
 Determining who is liable, what damages to seek, and what your legal rights are needs to take precedence so you can get back to your everyday life as soon as possible.
 In other words, you need to know what legal options are available to you.

-If you have been in an accident, contact the personal injury lawyers at Bowers Law to schedule a free legal consultation.
-Our law firm will work diligently to prove your case, talk with the insurance provider, and help you get compensation for your injuries if needed.
-Call us or send a text to 667-220-6500, or use our convenient online contact form today.
+If you have been in a bicycle accident in Cecil County, contact the personal injury lawyers at Bowers Law to schedule a free legal consultation.
+Our law firm will work diligently to handle all aspects of your case, including talking with the insurance provider and helping you get compensation for your injuries if needed.
+Call or text us at 667-220-6500, or use our convenient online contact form today to schedule a free consultation.

 Jobeth Bowers